Oregon Roadmap to Language Excellence

 - Scholarships for bilingual teachers in training

-- Credits for K-12 and college students demonstrating proficiency
+- Credits for K-12 and college students based on proficiency rather than seat time

 - School-to-work internships for students